-One of the sure signs that summer fun is drawing to a close are the huge areas of Target, Walmart and Kmart displaying bins of discounted school supplies.
+One of the sure signs that summer fun is drawing to a close are the huge areas of Target, and Kmart displaying bins of discounted school supplies.

-Parents generally seem to hate school supply shopping, and especially react to the long lists from school.
+, and especially react to the long lists from school.
 I’ve never heard a parent say, “Wow, we really don’t have to buy too much!”
 I remember being kind of shocked by the list I received when my firstborn started kindergarten.

 We have made school supply shopping into a fun evening, preceded by shopping for a new first-day hair bow or a needed pair of tennis shoes and topped off with ice cream.
 In fact, though I can’t help wiping a few tears thinking about our summer days winding up, I like the time I spend one-on-one with each of my kids getting their gear ready.